 The need for Disability Insurance (DI) is not a conversation that many like to have.
 In fact, it probably ranks up there with talking about life insurance.
 When you’re healthy, the thought of ever being disabled seems about as improbable as your chances to win the lotto.
 Most believe that “it will never happen to me.”
 Thus many Americans are left unprotected from the threat of losing their paycheck at exactly the time when disability insurance should be purchased.

 At the end of the day, some disability coverage is better than none.
-Protecting your paycheck – your most valuable asset – is one of the smartest financial decisions you can make for yourself and your family.
-After all, the statistics alone tell a compelling story about just how many people are in need of this invaluable protection.
+Protecting your paycheck—your most valuable asset—is one of the smartest financial decisions you can make for yourself and your family.
 Work with a CFP® professional to determine the type of coverage that’s right for you.